PappasFreetas/react-messenger/README.md

 ```
 from the root directory of the project

+If you're trying to run this locally, you will need to update the SAMPLE-DOT-ENV file in the /backend folder

 ## TODO List
 * [ x ] - get monorepo set up and running locally
 * [ x ] - dockerize front and backend + set up docker compose